tableau/tableau-log-viewer/README.md

 How do I use Tableau Log Viewer?
 ---------------
-You can get the latest release in the [Releases Section](https://github.com/tableau/tableau-log-viewer/releases)
+You can get the latest release in the [Releases Section](https://github.com/tableau/tableau-log-viewer/releases).
+Download the ZIP file of the latest release for your operating system (Windows and Mac OS available) and extract the ZIP file.
+Finally, launch the application (tlv.exe for Windows and tlv.app for Mac).

-Simply launch the application and drag'n'drop Tableau's log file.
+To view logs, drag'n'drop a Tableau log file into the application.
 Both Tableau Desktop and [most] Tableau Server log files are supported.
 Take a look at our [wiki](https://github.com/tableau/tableau-log-viewer/wiki) to get more details on the features and usage of TLV.

 How do I build Tableau Log Viewer?